PURL: Safe and Effective Sanitization of Link Decoration: Discussion

-\name's implementation is not suitable for runtime deployment mainly due to the performance overheads of the browser instrumentation and subsequent dynamic analysis. \name can still be deployed in existing privacy-focused browsers and browser extensions as follows. \ats link decorations are detected offline by running \name on live webpages, and then the detected link decorations are added to a filter list such as that used in Brave, Firefox, Safari, uBlock Origin, or AdGuard for runtime URL sanitization \cite{bravelistqueryparameters, firefoxlistqueryparameters, privacytests, ublockoriginlistqueryparameters, adguardlistqueryparameters} If an adversary attempts to evade the filter list by changing link decoration key names, \name's classifier can be readily rerun to generate a new filter list.
-To counter this, if an adversary changes (e.g., randomizes) the link decoration key names each time, \name's filter list can simply ignore the key names and instead sanitize link decoration based on their relative position in the URL.
-While advertisers and trackers can, in theory, change the both the names and positions of link decoration at a rate faster than \name can update filter lists, such manipulation is challenging in practice because its implementation requires changing both client-side and server-side code across multiple organizations.
+While \name's implementation is not suitable for runtime deployment (mainly due to the performance overheads of the browser instrumentation and subsequent dynamic analysis), it can be used in existing privacy-focused browsers and browser extensions as follows.
+Concretely, we run \name on live webpages to detect \ats link decorations offline, and then add the detected link decorations to a filter list used in Brave, Firefox, Safari, uBlock Origin, or AdGuard for runtime URL sanitization ~\cite{bravelistqueryparameters, firefoxlistqueryparameters, privacytests, ublockoriginlistqueryparameters, adguardlistqueryparameters}.
+We generated a filter list compatible with popular privacy-focused extensions such as uBlock Origin and AdBlock Plus by running \name on our dataset \cite{purl_sanitizer_2021}.
+Our filter list is incorporated in the \texttt{adfilt} filter list \cite{adfilt-github}, which is used by AdGuard.
+Note that \name's classifier can be periodically rerun to generate a new filter list in case a tracker frequently changes their link decoration keys/names.
+If a tracker randomly generates link decoration keys/names each time, \name's filter list can applied based on their relative position in the URL.
+Note that it is challenging in practice for a tracker to change its link decorations at a fast pace because it requires changing both client-side and server-side logic across different servers and organizations.